Canberra: Public transport

+Transport Canberra provides bus and light rail services throughout the city.
+CDC Canberra provides bus services between Canberra and nearby areas of New South Wales, including Queanbeyan, Bungendore, Murrumbateman and Yass.
+A light rail line commenced service on 20 April 2019 linking the CBD with the northern district of Gungahlin.
+A planned Stage 2A of Canberra's light rail network will run from Alinga Street station to Commonwealth Park, adding three new stops at City West, City South and Commonwealth Park.
+Work on stage 2 commenced in November 2022 and the line is expected to be open in early 2028.
+At the 2021 census, 6.3% of the journeys to work involved public transport, while 4.0% walked to work.

-Interstate Rail
+Interstate rail

 An interstate NSW TrainLink railway service connects Canberra to Sydney.
 Canberra railway station is in the inner south suburb of Kingston.
 Between 1920 and 1922 the train line crossed the Molonglo River and ran as far north as the city centre, although the line was closed following major flooding and was never rebuilt, while plans for a line to Yass were abandoned.
 A gauge construction railway was built in 1923 between the Yarralumla brickworks and the provisional Parliament House; it was later extended to Civic, but the whole line was closed in May 1927.
 Train services to Melbourne are provided by way of a NSW TrainLink bus service which connects with a rail service between Sydney and Melbourne in Yass, about a one-hour drive from Canberra.